leventemo/eeieeioh/README.md

 Duels Component
 - [ ] review
 - [ ] better animation in options
+- [ ] merge with Expandables: first Expandable, then Duels

 Reword Component
 - [ ] adjust FB card top margin (too high on mobile to see the Contents btn)